-Comment: No development within the floodway area is proposed.
+Comment: No fill or encroachments are proposed within the floodway.

 G. All proposed improvements to the floodplain or floodway which might impact the flood-carrying capacity of the river shall be designed by a professional civil engineer licensed to practice in the State of Oregon.